tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 ### 15.1 Drug

 The word drug is derived from the French word "drogue" meaning "dry herb".
 A drug is a substance that is used to modify or explore physiological systems or pathological states for the benefit of the recipient.
 It is used for the purpose of diagnosis, prevention, cure/relief of a disease.
 The drug which interacts with macromolecular targets such as proteins to produce a therapeutic and useful biological response is called medicine.
 The specific treatment of a disease using medicine is known as chemotherapy.
 An ideal drug is the one which is nontoxic, biocompatible and biodegradable, and it should not have any side effects.
-Generally, most of the drug molecules that are used nowadays have the above properties at lower concentrations.
+Generally, most of the drug molecules that are used now a days have the above properties at lower concentrations.
 However, at higher concentrations, they have side effects and become toxic.
-The medicinal value of a drug is measured in terms of its therapeutic index, which is defined as the ratio between the maximum tolerated dose of a drug (above which it becomes toxic) and the minimum curative dose (below which the drug is ineffective).
+The medicinal value of a drug is measured in terms of its therapeutic index, which is defined as the ratio between the maximum tolerated dose of a drug (above which it become toxic) and the minimum curative dose (below which the drug is ineffective).
 Higher the value of therapeutic index, safer is the drug.

 #### 15.1.1 Classification of drugs